 A fraud risk assessment is a procedure that helps you assess your company’s fraud vulnerability, associated risks, and existing countermeasures.
 A competent fraud risk assessment allows you to detail how prospective fraudsters may attempt to circumvent current controls.

 The current controls in place in your company need to be outlined and their effectiveness measured.
-To properly address a fraud risk, all stakeholders need to know what they are doing.
+To properly address fraud risk, all stakeholders must know what they are doing.

 Some of the factors that are typically considered when assessing fraud risk include:-